xuan-415/MinerU2CPjson/README.md

 ## Contact

-For questions or suggestions, feel free to open an issue or contact the maintainer.
+For issues, feature requests, or questions, please open an issue on GitHub.

+---

+> This README was generated based on the Paperfilter.py functionality (version 1).